Five ways to survive winter riding if you hate mud

 3. Go somewhere sunny instead

-For example, a quick check on Skyscanner shows us that you could fly from Bristol to Las Palmas in Gran Canaria next week for seven days for £65.
+Jetting off somewhere warm for the entire winter is another viable option.
+For example, a quick check on Skyscanner shows us that you could fly from Bristol to Las Palmas in Gran Canaria next week for seven days for £156.
 Add in another £90 for your bike (or just hire one there) and you could be enjoying the gravel or mountain biking in the stunning centre of the island or mooching along by the seaside in 19ºC weather.
-Balmy!

-Alternatively, Nice is nice this time of year - and there's no shortage of amazing riding in the nearby Maritime Alps.
-You can go from London to Nice on the same dates for the same length of time for a trifling £27, though Ryanair's £120 for your bike to come along too is a bit less of a steal.
-Either way, you get to hang out on the Riviera in 13ºC weather, which isn't too shabby - and you won't be standing in a pool of sediment when you have your post-ride shower.
+Alternatively, nice is nice this time of year – and there's no shortage of amazing riding in the nearby Maritime Alps.
+You can go from London to Nice on the same dates for the same length of time for a trifling £118, though Ryanair's £75 for your bike to come along too is a bit less of a steal.
+Either way, you get to hang out on the Riviera in 13ºC weather, which isn't too shabby, and you won't be standing in a pool of sediment when you have your post-ride shower.

 What do I need?